 This client applied for a Project Officer role in State (Qld) Government, gained a job interview, was offered the role and accepted.
 As is commonplace with Qld Government applications for the past few years, selection criteria required addressing in a two-page statement.
-Following are part excerpts from three of the seven criteria.
+Following excerpts from two of the seven criteria.

 Demonstrated experience with all aspects of project coordination, preferably building refurbishment projects.